yoyotv/Image-derain-via-CGAN/README.md

 * Clip the GAN loss between 1e-10 and 1 could keep the GAN loss more stable.

-* Label switch do wrok in this case.
-Furthermore, the more label switches, the better performance we could get.
+* Label switch did wrok in this case.
+Furthermore, it seems like the more label switches, the better performance we could get (Performance : 5 > 10 > 20, number is the switch frequency).

 * Applying Label smooth did not have a significant effect.